updated 27 June 2016

 Blurb from Koala

-As I watched the show however, it provided a really fascinating insight into life behind the scenes of aircraft crew – pilots, flight attendants and the mechanics.
-I initially watched the Japanese version with Taiwanese subtitles and was then extremely happy to discover a JTV fan sub done by dedicated fans which contains English subtitles.
-The English subbed version contains extremely helpful explanations of flight terms and instruments as well as explanation of references to Japanese food and television programmes.
-Admittedly it has caused me some perplexity as there are certain differences between the English and Chinese versions which only a Japanese-speaker will be able to help me resolve..
+The show provides a fascinating insight into life behind the scenes of aircraft crew – pilots, flight attendants and the mechanics.
+I initially watched the Japanese version with Taiwanese subtitles and was then extremely happy to discover a JTV fan sub done by dedicated fans which contained English subtitles.

 The series is comprised of 10 episodes and I was very sad when I came to the last episode - I felt like I was saying goodbye to a group of good friends.
 Unlike many dramas, I actually liked something about each and every one of the secondary characters.
 This is extremely rare because I will normally only like a few of the characters and find the others too annoying.
 This is truly an ensemble piece of acting and the storylines between secondary characters are as interesting as those concerning Kimura's central character.

-In terms of problems being solved by a group of people in Good Luck rather than simply by Kimura's character – for me this is a good thing.
-It's consistent with what Shinkai himself says about being a pilot.
+Good Luck isn't particularly dramatic and it's very much an ensemble piece.
+While the Shinkai's character is the central character, other characters also have their own significant storylines and back stories.
+This is consistent with what Shinkai himself says about being a pilot.
 He tells Ogawa that he became a pilot not because of the salary, pride or pretty flight attendants – he became a pilot because he thought it was a cool job and he wanted to work as a member of a team.
 I love the idea of all of them solving problems together and love the way that they actually do solve the problems together.

 When I was small, I liked Trixie Belden mystery stories more than Nancy Drew.
 Nancy Drew was so together and always solved the mysteries by herself and the story was always about her, whereas Trixie Belden had a group of friends and they would solve it together and face danger together.
 They used co-operation and group effort to solve the mysteries.